yssource/rhai/README.md

 let value = item.try_cast::<i64>().unwrap();    // 'try_cast' does not panic when the cast fails, but returns 'None'
 ```

-The `type_name` method gets the name of the actual type as a static string slice, which you may match against.
+The `type_name` method gets the name of the actual type as a static string slice, which can be `match`-ed against.

 ```rust
 let list: Array = engine.eval("...")?;          // return type is 'Array'